dariasve20/StandardizeROI/README.md

 ```

-The ouput will be a plot (optional), with the adjusted coordinate, the average e-field magnitude, normal and tangential componennts (only if the middle gray matter surface was used as input), or just the average e-field magnitude for a tetahedral mesh.
+**StandardizeROI** will plot (optional) the input and adjusted coordinates positioned relative to the gray matter.
+It will also ouput the average e-field magnitude, normal and tangential componennts (only if the middle gray matter surface was used as input), or just the average e-field magnitude for a tetahedral mesh.
+Finally, it will ouput the number of mesh elements used to calculate the e-field parameters.

 ## How to cite